 St Mary's School is located on Frank Gilbert Drive off McCarthy Street, in South Bundaberg.
 There is bus transport available for the coastal and local areas, including to and from Shalom College our Catholic secondary feeder school.
 Bicycle racks are provided for students who wish to ride to school.

 2.0 ENROLMENT INFORMATION

 2.1 Enrolments

-Pupils may be enrolled in Prep if they have turned five years of age by the last day of June of their Prep year.
+Pupils may be enrolled in Prep if they have turned five years of age by the last day of June of their Prep year, their first compulsory year of schooling.